What is Piles?

 Stage-1 Internal Piles

-When proctoscopy is done, less than 25% of the lumen is occupied by piles veins.
+Proctoscopy shows that the piles veins occupy only less than 25% of the lumen..
 Simply put, piles veins are beginning to appear to the piles surgeon upon observation.

 Stage-2 Internal Piles